cbsudux/awesome-human-pose-estimation/README.md

 ## Why awesome human pose estimation?

 This is a collection of papers and resources I curated when learning the ropes in Human Pose estimation.
 I will be continuously updating this list with the latest papers and resources.
-If you want some theory on Human Pose Estimation, check out [Human Pose Estimation 101](https://github.com/cbsudux/Human-Pose-Estimation-101)
+If you want to learn the basics of Human Pose Estimation and understand how the field has evolved, check out this article I published : [A 2019 guide to Human Pose Estimation with Deep Learning](https://blog.nanonets.com/human-pose-estimation-2d-guide/?utm_source=reddit&utm_medium=social&utm_campaign=pose&utm_content=GROUP_NAME)

 ## Contributing